Farnaz-Quickstart/B2_24_SW_Deliverables/FarnazTowhidi.md

-# Farnaz Towhidi is a designer
+# Farnaz Towhidi is a designer in group A
 <img src="./assets/Farnaz.jpeg" style="width:150px;"/>

 ### Projects Deliverables